alire-project/alire/doc/publishing.md

 ### Starting from other configurations

-If your case does not fit well into any of the provided guidance we will be sure interested in hearing about it, and seeing how it can be brought into existing or new Alire workflows.
+If your case does not fit well into any of the situations above we definitely want to hear about it, to see how it can be brought into existing or new Alire workflows.

 ### Creating the PR via cloning.